core2extreme/PurpleForge/EN/LAB/CreateBasicLab.md

 - **Safety:** Absolutely no accidental traffic leaks to the host or outside world

 This setup is ideal for simulating internal attack paths (e.g. lateral movement, privilege escalation) or testing intrusion detection — all within a fully contained environment.
+> Note: There is a way to enable Internet for this setup.
+This will be explained in-detail in the Guide for an advanced Lab Setup where we'll extend with Firewalls and a DMZ.

 ### 4.3 Create a LAN Segment in VMware